ViralTexts/gtr-clusters/clusters/18631230-sn85054616-ToRemoveInkSpots.md

 ## [From _The Columbia herald._](https://chroniclingamerica.loc.gov/lccn/sn85033386/1871-06-23/ed-1/seq-4)

 #### 1871-06-23 &middot; Columbia, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-r hS degrees l
-low zero.
-London is swarming with visitors.
-There are about sn.nuo Germans now
-there, aUiut 150,000 French, aliout
-.-jO.oiki of other continental countries,
-and alsiut M,ihji Ameiicaus.
 To remove ink spots, put tho article
 stained over a warm flat iron, stretch
 it well, then squeeze a few drops of